diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 2. Another approach is to extend the class, assuming it was designed for extension.
     Extension is more fragile than adding code directly to a class, because the implementation of the synchronization policy is now distributed over multiple, separately maintained source files.
 If the underlying class were to change its synchronization policy by choosing a different lock to guard its state variables, the subclass would subtly and silently break, because it no longer used the right lock to control concurrent access to the base class's state.
 3. Client-side locking(or external locking)
-    A third strategy is to extend the functionality of the class without extending the class itself by placing extension code in a "helper" class.
+    A third strategy is to extend the functionality of the class without extending the class itself by `placing extension code in a "helper" class`.

 **Listing 4.14.
 Non-thread-safe Attempt to Implement Put-if-absent.
 Don't Do this**
 ```java